Section 10 of 15

 You might have to control minor truck fires on the road.
-However, unless you have the training and equipment to do so safely, do not fight hazardous materials fires.
-Dealing with hazardous materials fires requires special training and protective gear.
+However, unless you have the training and equipment to do so safely, do not fight HazMat fires.
+Dealing with HazMat fires requires special training and protective gear.

-If you discover a cargo leak, identify the hazardous materials leaking by using shipping papers, labels, or package location.
-Do not touch any leaking material—many people injure themselves by touching hazardous materials.
+If you discover a cargo leak, call for help!
+Identify the HazMat leaking using shipping papers, labels, or package location.
+Do not touch any leaking material—many people injure themselves by touching HazMat.
 Do not try to identify the material or find the source of a leak by smell.
 Toxic gases can destroy your sense of smell and can injure or kill you, even if they do not smell.
 Never eat, drink, or smoke around a leak or spill.

-If hazardous materials are spilling from your vehicle, do not move it any more than safety requires.
+If HazMat is spilling from your vehicle, call for help!
+Do not move your vehicle any more than safety requires.
 You may move off the road and away from places where people gather, if doing so serves safety.
 Only move your vehicle if you can do so without danger to yourself or others.

-Never continue driving with hazardous materials leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
+Never continue driving with HazMat leaking from your vehicle in order to find a phone booth, truck stop, help, or similar reason.
 Remember, the carrier pays for the cleanup of contaminated parking lots, roadways, and drainage ditches.
 The costs are enormous, so do not leave a lengthy trail of contamination.
-If hazardous materials are spilling from your vehicle:
+If HazMat is spilling from your vehicle:

 - Park it.